 - (1) By application to the clerk, counsel may seek reimbursement for reasonable expenses, including costs of associate counsel, on an interim basis and/or at the conclusion of the case.
 Reimbursement is subject to availability of non-appropriated funds.
 Reimbursements over \$3,000.00 are subject to the approval of the Non-Appropriated Funds Advisory Committee. - (2) Counsel must seek costs from adverse parties if entitled to do so and, if successful, must repay any reimbursement previously obtained from the court. - (f) Fees.
-An appointed attorney may seek fees from an adverse party as provided by law.
+An appointed attorney may seek fees from an adverse party as provided by law. - (g) Screening.
+Cases in which a party is proceeding without counsel and which have survived screening pursuant to 28 U.S.C.
+1915(g) and 28 U.S.C.
+1915A shall be referred to the court's Pro Bono Panel to determine if a panel attorney is interested in entering an appearance in the matter.

-83.7 Student Participation.
+83.7 Student Participation